Phobia in Birds

 - Feather Destruction / Self-Mutilation: Others pull out their feathers — some are taking it even further and mutilate themselves.
 (NOTE: feather plucking can have clinical reasons).
 Behavioral feather plucking is difficult to treat, but once it has progressed to actual mutilation, the vet may recommend euthanasia as an option.
 It could be argued that this would be the humane thing to do, considering the mental distress the bird is experiencing.
 However, if there is any quality of life left, I would hope that all other options would be considered first.
 Any physical reason should be excluded.
 For example, In some instances, heavy metal toxicity has been traced to mutilation.
 Giardia to feather picking, as have diseases, such as PDD.
 These are just examples.
 In recent years, some promising products have been made available that have a calming effect on easily stressed birds, thus being effective in treating stress-related plucking / mutilation.

 - If it is stress-related plucking, then the following product has shown amazing effectiveness:

 - A product called “Stress Control” by King Bio Inc. has also shown effectiveness against stress-related plucking.
 It is a natural herbal mixture that relieves stress and anxiety in most pets, including birds.
 This product also helps with aggressive behaviors.
 One Customer review states that this “PRODUCT TRULY IS A MIRACLE WORKER!”.
 It is added to a bird’s drinking water.
 The package also indicates “Advanced Homeopathic Formulation with NO Side Effects 100% Safe Natural.”

 - Ingredients and applications

-- "Stress Control" retails at $19.95 a bottle.
+- At the time of writing this article, “Stress Control” retailed at $19.95 a bottle.
 Another herbal product has very similar ingredients and is equally effective.
-However, "Pluck No More" costs around $30.
+However, “Pluck No More” cost around $30.